Firehouse USA: Boston

 Firehouse USA: Boston was a 2005 TV series on Discovery Channel.
 The series followed Boston Fire Department Engine Company 37 and Ladder Company 26, quartered on Huntington Ave., Boston, Massachusetts.
 The narrator was Mikey Kelley and the executive producer was Mark Kadin.
-The series premiered September 20, 2005 and was canceled later that year.
+The series premiered on September 20, 2005 and was canceled later that year.
 A likely reason Huntington Ave was chosen was due to it being regarded as one of the busiest firehouses in Boston.